mcdotcom/mcdotcom/_posts/2017-07-17-natural-gas-building-boom-fuels-climate-worries-enrages-landowners.md

 Companies have asked a federal regulator to approve thousands of miles of new natural gas pipelines from Appalachia.
 They almost always get their way.

-* *Things I did: A multimedia collaboration&nbsp;*with the Center for Public Integrity and NPR*&nbsp;to investigate the Federal Energy Regulatory Commission.*
+* *Things I did: A multimedia collaboration&nbsp;*with the Center for Public Integrity and NPR*&nbsp;to investigate the Federal Energy Regulatory Commission*
 * *Tools I used: Adobe Audition*